SixArm/consulting-agreement/README.md

 The expression "day" absent any specific scope, such as "busines day" or "calendar day", etc. shall mean a calendar day.

+### Retainer fee

+The expression "retainer fee" shall mean the upfront cost of a service before the service has been performed.
+Unless otherwise specified, a retainer fee is non-refundable.

+Note: A deposit is a partial payment that is usually refundable, while a retainer is an upfront payment that is usually non-refundable.
+The United States Internal Revenue Service (IRS) and  Generally Accepted Accounting Principles (GAAP) have distinguished between a deposit and a retainer fee.

+### Draw-down retainer fee

+The expression "draw-down retainer fee" shall mean a retainer fee that is used for gradual payment as work is completed.

+Example draw-down retainer fee: Consultant wants to ensure that Consultee has enough money to pay, so estimates the total cost, then asks for the money up front as a draw-down retainer.
+As work progresses, the Consultant gradually recognizes revenue from the retainer fee.

+### Time-slot retainer fee

+The expression "time-slot retainer fee" shall mean a retainer fee that reserves a specific time slot.

+Example time-slot retainer fee: Consultee wants to ensure that Consultant will be available during certain time slots, such as "20 hours per week" because of predicted workload, or "Every Friday 9:00 a.m. to 10:00 a.m." because of predicted recurring status meetings, or "Last business day of each month" because of predicted monthly reporting needs, etc.

 ### Force Majeure

 The expression "force majeure" shall mean as a supervening cause or force,